caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ## Plugging some numbers into the expanded model

 Now that we have a framework for specifying a model with unequal equilibrium frequencies and different rates of change between different nucleotide pairs, let's build a specific case of a model and use it to simulate some data.
 That means we need to pick some actual model parameters, plug them into $\mathbf{R}$ and $\boldsymbol{\Pi}$ to get $\mathbf{Q}$, and then exponentiate that to get $\mathbf{P}(t)$.
-We can then use that to simulate changes in a single nucleotide along an branch.
+We can then use that to simulate changes in a single nucleotide along a branch.
 This will be a mathematically grounded version of the schematic in Figure \@ref(fig:sim-application)B.

 We are using a mammal tree, so let's pick some parameter values that roughly approximate what we see in mammals.
 Rather than set all the parameters independently, let's set up an HKY85 model, which accommodates non-uniform base frequencies and different transition/ tansversion ratios.
 First, we can clamp $\mu=1$.
 This basically just means the branch lengths will be in units of expected evolutionary change.
 Transitions (captured by parameters $b$ and $e$) are on the order of 4 times more frequent than transversions (captured by parameters $a$, $c$, $d$, and $f$) in mammals [@rosenberg2003].
 So we will clamp $b=e=2$ and $a=c=d=f=0.5$.
 I picked these particular values (rather than others, such as 4 and 1) because they keep the mean of the off-diagonal entries in $\mathbf{R}$ to 1.